apache/rya/extras/rya.reasoning/README.md

 to the set of known triples for the next iteration, until there are no new triples or inconsistencies generated.

-Reasoning is distributed according to URI: Mappers read in triples from Accumulo and from previous iterations, and partition triples according to their subject and object.
-Reducers perform reasoning around one IRI at a time, receiving as input only triples involving that URI.
+Reasoning is distributed according to IRI: Mappers read in triples from Accumulo and from previous iterations, and partition triples according to their subject and object.
+Reducers perform reasoning around one IRI at a time, receiving as input only triples involving that IRI.
 This enables us to use MapReduce, but requires making several passes through the data in cases where information needs to be propagated several steps through the graph (for example, with transitivity).